ricardolima-xyz/easyjsonform/README.md

 ## When you just need a _form_, not a `<form>`.

-**EasyJsonForm is a javascript form creation library designed for cases where end users need to create forms, such as survey or homework submission systems.
-The form structure (and filled-in values) can be exported as json, saved in your database and retrieved as a form whenever you want.**
+**EasyJsonForm is a javascript form library for the cases where end users need to create forms, such as survey or homework submission systems.
+Users can easily create forms.
+The forms structures (and filled-in values) can be exported as json, saved in your database and be rebuilt as forms.**

 ## Key features